villysiu/time-complexity/time.md

 in the example, i is doubled and getting closer to n in every loop.
 The number of loops to reach n is x=log2(n) Time complexity of binary search is O(log n). we repeatedly divided the sorted array in half and look for which gorup the target will be.
 Its more efficient than checking every item in the array.

-in the above time complexity, we have simple O(1) operations inside the for and while loop.
-When we calculated time, we only considered worst case scenario in the process.
-Thats why O(1) is often ignored when there the loop involved.
-This process is knownn as Big O, aka Big Order function. we only count the dormant term and ignore constants and lower order terms.
-E.g. O(3*n^2 + 10n + 10) becomes O(n^2).
+in the above time complexity, we have simple O(1) operations inside the for or while loop.
+When we calculated time, we only considered worst case scenario in the loop.
+Thats why O(1) within is often ignored in a loop.

-O(nlog n)
+O(n log n)
 exmple:

 for(let i=0;i<n;i++){